source-foundry/ufodiff/README.md

 Increase or decrease the integer value after the `commits:` argument to change the depth of the git commit history that you want to examine.

-Add one or more optional UFO source base filenames (e.g. Font-Regular.ufo) as last positional arguments in your command to filter the delta analysis by individual source directories.
+Add one or more optional UFO source base directory name (e.g. Font-Regular.ufo) as last positional arguments in your command to filter the delta analysis by individual source directories.

 <h3 id="deltajson"><a href=""> deltajson</a></h3>